Psycojoker/UnGarage/docs/index.rst

    think I'm about to solve this problem (using `supervisord
    <http://supervisord.org/>`_) but I'm still experimenting

+**This doc is in the process of a rewriting, everything after this might be a bit outdated (but still works)**

 Your own irc server ?
 ---------------------